This post may contain affiliate links, view our disclosure.

 Yields: 16 tarts

-Mincemeat tarts have a spiced fruit filling with notes of citrus and brandy baked in a rich, buttery, flaky crust.
-They’re aromatic and festive, and make a lovely holiday dessert.
-And these little mince pies are baked in a muffin pan, so they’re individually-sized and perfectly portioned.
+Mincemeat tarts have a richly spiced fruit filling with notes of citrus and brandy baked in a flaky all-butter pastry crust.
+They’re a classic holiday dessert for Thanksgiving or Christmas!

 Email This Recipe